nol166/JS-Closures/README.md

   * 💡 Notice that the `sayName` function is the return value for the outer function, `names`.

-  * By declaring a function that access the variable `person`, we have created a closure.
+  * By declaring a function that accesses the variable `person`, we have created a closure.

   * 💡 In Javascript all functions have access to the data in their parent function.
 This is an example of lexical scoping.